CIS565-Fall-2014/Project3-Pathtracer/README.md

 This is a standalone pathtracer implemented on the GPU using CUDA and OpenGL.
 ##Feature Highlights:
- -Diffuse,Reflection, Refraction
+###Diffuse,Reflection, Refraction

- -Global Illumination,Soft Shadow, Caustics, Color Bleeding
+###Global Illumination,Soft Shadow, Caustics, Color Bleeding

- -Fresnel Coefficients for reflection/refraction
+###Fresnel Coefficients for reflection/refraction
 ![](std1.bmp)

- -Subsurface Scattering
+###Subsurface Scattering
 ![](SSS.bmp)

- -Depth of Field
+###Depth of Field
 ![](DOF.0.bmp)

- -Polygon Mesh Support
+###Polygon Mesh Support
 ![](Obj1.bmp)

 ##Performance Features:

- -Ray Parallel
+###Ray Parallel

+Threads run on rays rather than pixels.
+For each pathtrace kernel call, all rays are in the same depth, each thread traces one ray one more depth.
+The advantage is that for rendering that requires very high depth, we could use stream compaction to remove "dead" rays during each kernel call to boost performance.

- -Stream Compaction of Rays
+###Stream Compaction of Rays

+Used thrust::copy_if to do the compaction.
+Double buffer swapping is used to avoid copy and reload data.

-###Feature Implementation Explained:
+##Feature Implementation Explained:

-  -softshadow
-  -area light
-  -color bleeding
-  -global illumination
+###softshadow,area light,color bleeding,global illumination

-  -Ray parallel instead of pixel parallel more maximum performance

-  -Stream compaction on rays for each depth level (use thrust library)

-  -BSDF using Russian Roulette

-  -Depth of Field, by jittering eye position and set image plane at focal length

-  -Fresnel Coefficients for reflection/refraction
+These features come "included" from the core pathtracing algorithm.
+For each ray, if it hits any surface it will bounce according to the BSDF funtion if returns a color when it hits light or doesn't intersect any object or max depth is reached.

+###Diffuse,Reflection, Refraction, caustics ("free")

+For diffuse surface, cosine weighted random Hemisphere sample is used to determine scattered direction.
+Reflection and refraction uses Fresnel coefficients to determine proportion of reflected and refracted ray.
    Assuming light unpolarized

    ![](fresnel1.bmp)

    use 1/2 (RS + RP) to get coefficient for reflection

-  -Caustics (free from above)

-  -Obj loading (using tinyObjLoader), polygon mesh rendering
+###Depth of Field

+This is achieved by giving eye position an aperture instead of a single point and set image plane at focal length.
+Camera shoots out random rays within aperture of the eye position.

+###Subsurface Scattering
+It is a depth based subsurface scattering approximation.
+Rays hitting the surface will compute both entry and exit point on the object, then keep tracing from the exit point and the returned color will be discounted by the distance between entry and exit point by an exponential function.
+Advantages of this implementation is: little performance impact, and good result of back lit situation.
+Weakness: not physically accurate, and less convincing in front lit situation.

+###Polygon Mesh Rendering
+Implemented triangle intersection test function.
+Uses TinyObjLoader to read Obj file.

+###Super-Sampling Anti-Alisasing
-  -Anti-Alisasing jittered pixel position
+Jittered pixel position while shooting camera rays.